archiverjs/node-archiver/README.md

 Passed to node's [zlib](http://nodejs.org/api/zlib.html#zlib_options) module to control compression.
 Options may vary by node version.

-### File Data
+### Eile Data

 #### name `string` `required`

-Sets the file name including internal path.
+Sets the entry name including internal path.

 #### date `string|Date`

-Sets the file date.
+Sets the entry date.
 This can be any valid date string or instance.
 Defaults to current time in locale.

 #### mode `number`

-Sets the file permissions.
+Sets the entry permissions.
 Defaults to 0664.

 ## Things of Interest